 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The government has two items, which arises only under the accrual basis of accounting, that qualifies for reporting in this category.
-Accordingly, the items, which represent differences between expected and actual experience of the defined benefit pension plans, and net difference between projected and actual earnings on defined pension plan investments, which will be amortized through 2034 and are not reported in the governmental funds balance sheet.
+The government has three items, which arises only under the accrual basis of accounting, that qualifies for reporting in this category.
+Accordingly, the items, which represent differences between expected and actual experience of the defined benefit pension plans; net difference between projected and actual earnings on defined pension plan investments, and deferred inflows related to lease receivable with the Altoona Water Authority, which will be amortized through 2043 and are not reported in the governmental funds balance sheet.